uwreact/uwreact/CONTRIBUTING.md

 The [issue tracker](https://github.com/uwreact/shire/issues) is our preferred method for reporting bugs and suggesting features.
 We ask that you:

 - **DO** check if a similar issue has already been reported.
-- **DO** use the issue templates for the type of issue you are opening.
+- **DO** follow the issue templates for the type of issue you are opening.
 - **DO** label the issue with the labels specified in the template.
 - **DO NOT** use the issue tracker for personal support requests.
 Email [hello@uwreact.ca](mailto:hello@uwreact.ca).
 - **DO NOT** derail or troll issues.
 Keep discussion on topic.